-- a.
-Major collector streets should be used where traffic demands are high and ROW acquisition costs are not prohibitive. - b.
-Detached sidewalk required except at intersections. - c.
+- 1. Major collector streets should be used where traffic demands are high and ROW acquisition costs are not prohibitive. - 2.
+Detached sidewalk required except at intersections. - 3.
 Design elements (trees, open space, etc.) are recommended and required in some instances (see LDC).
-Other conditions may apply depending on the zone district (see LDC for requirements in the Activity Center and Urban Center districts). - K. TYPE OF CURB AND GUTTER Vertical curb and gutter with detached 6' sidewalk (except at intersections) and 8' landscape area required. - L. STREET WIDTHS Two 12' travel lanes, 12' painted median, two 2' gutter pans and two 4' bike lanes (48' flowline flowline).
-At intersections, the cross section can be modified to accommodate turn lanes.
-The City shall approve intersection cross sections.
+Other conditions may apply depending on the zone district (see LDC for requirements in the Activity Center and Urban Center districts). - K. TYPE OF CURB AND GUTTER Vertical curb and gutter with detached 6' sidewalk (except at intersections) and 8' landscape area required. - L. STREET WIDTHS Two 12' travel lanes, 12' painted median, two 2' gutter pans and two 4' bike lanes (48' flowline - flowline).
+At intersections, the cross section may be modified to accommodate turn lanes.
+The Developer/Permittee must obtain City approval for any modifications to intersection cross sections.